August-murr/basic_data_science/Parallel Subtitle Collection and Alignment/Readme.md

 The code and procedures outlined here offer a valuable resource for those interested in training machine translation models or conducting research in natural language processing.

-The dataset created through this process is available on Kaggle and Hugging Face for use in machine learning projects or research purposes.
+The dataset created through this process is available on [Kaggle](https://www.kaggle.com/datasets/augustmurr/movie-parallel-dataset) for use in machine learning projects or research purposes.

 Please feel free to use, contribute, or provide feedback to further enhance this repository.